Recurrent Structural Policy Gradient for Partially Observable Mean Field Games: Introduction

+In this work, we introduce \emph{Recurrent Structural Policy Gradient} (RSPG), a HSM that supports history-dependent policies while preserving tractability by restricting memory to the history of shared observations.
+Empirically, RSPG maintains the same rate of convergence as memoryless HSMs, an order of magnitude faster than model-free RL methods, while its history-awareness enables the learning of more realistic agent behaviour.
+We summarise our contributions as follows:

-We summarise our contributions as follows: \begin{enumerate}[ topsep=2pt, itemsep=2pt, parsep=0pt, partopsep=0pt ] \item We provide a unified taxonomy of DP, RL and HSMs for MFGs that is missing in MFG literature. \item We introduce \emph{Partially Observable Mean Field Games with Common Noise}. \item We identify the special case of shared observations of the aggregate state, and the policies' memory being restricted to the history of shared observations, which makes things computationally tractable.
-We propose \textit{Recurrent Structural Policy Gradient} (RSPG), the first history-aware HSM. \item We introduce MFAX, our JAX-based MFG framework that, unlike existing libraries, also provides white-box access to individual transition dynamics, faster mean-field updates, and support for more complex environments. \item Empirically, we show that RSPG achieves state-of-the-art performance and an order-of-magnitude faster convergence (in wall-clock time) than RL based methods, while history-awareness enables it to capture more realistic agent behaviour.
-We solve a partially observable version of a macroeconomics MFG with common noise for the first time \cite{Krusell1998}. \end{enumerate}
+\begin{enumerate}[ topsep=2pt, itemsep=2pt, parsep=0pt, partopsep=0pt ] \item We provide a unified taxonomy of Dynamic Programming (DP), Reinforcement Learning (RL) and Hybrid Structural Methods (HSMs) for MFGs that is missing in the MFG literature. \item We introduce \emph{Partially Observable Mean Field Games with Common Noise} and highlight the associated challenges of (i) updating the mean-field; and (ii) maintaining tractability of Hybrid Structural Methods. \item We propose \textit{Recurrent Structural Policy Gradient} (RSPG), the first history-aware HSM.
+RSPG preserves the variance-reduction benefits of HSMs while enabling history-dependent behaviour. \item We introduce MFAX, a JAX-based framework for MFGs.
+Unlike existing libraries, MFAX (i) distinguishes between white-box and sample-based access to transition dynamics, (ii) accelerates analytic mean-field updates through functional representations rather than matrix multiplication, and (iii) supports common noise, partial observability, and multiple initial mean-field distributions. \end{enumerate}